1977 Atocha massacre: Capture, trial, prison and escape

 Due to law reforms in the 1980s, the sentences imposed on Fernández Cerrá and García Juliá were reduced to a maximum of 30 years.
 Fernández Cerrá was released in 1992 after 15 years in jail; since then, he has paid none of the court-ordered financial compensation to the victims' families (approximately €100,000).

 In 1991, with more than 10 years remaining in his sentence, García Juliá was unusually granted parole and then in 1994 given permission to take up employment in Paraguay.
 While his parole was rescinded shortly after, he had already absconded.
 After more than 20 years on the run, García Juliá was rearrested in Brazil in 2018, extradited to Spain in February 2020, and transferred to Soto del Real prison to serve the remainder of his sentence.
-Spanish Prime Minister, Pedro Sánchez, called the extradition a triumph of "democracy and justice."
+Spanish Prime Minister, Pedro Sánchez, called the extradition a triumph of "democracy and justice".

 One of the survivors, Miguel Ángel Sarabia, commented in 2005: "Although now it may seem a small thing, the 1980 trial of the Atocha murderers – despite the arrogance of the accused ... – it was the first time that the extreme right was sitting on the bench, tried and condemned."

 Subsequent revelations

 In March 1984 the Italian newspaper Il Messaggero reported that Italian neo-fascists were involved in the massacre, suggesting a "Black International" network.
 This theory was further supported in October 1990 after revelations from the Italian CESIS (Executive Committee for Intelligence and Security Services) concerning Operation Gladio, a clandestine anti-communist structure created during the Cold War.
 It was alleged that Carlo Cicuttini had played a role in the Atocha massacre.
-Cicuttini had fled to Spain in 1972 following a bombing carried out with Vincenzo Vinciguerra in Peteano, Italy, which had killed three police.
+Cicuttini had fled to Spain in 1972 following a bombing carried out with Vincenzo Vinciguerra in Peteano, Italy, which had killed three police officers.
 He was reported to have had connections to Spanish security services and been active in the anti-ETA paramilitary organization GAL.
 Sentenced in Italy to life in prison in 1987, Spain denied Italian requests for his extradition.
 Cicuttini was arrested in France in 1998 and extradited to Italy, where he died in 2010.

 While the Atocha murders were the most infamous act during Spain's democratic transition, between 1977 and 1980, far right organizations carried out more than 70 assassinations.
 Jaime Sartorius, a lawyer who worked on the prosecution at the original trial in 1980, would declare in 2002: "The masterminds are missing.
 They did not let us investigate.
 To us, the investigations pointed to the secret services, but only pointed."